lamini-ai/lamini-ai.github.io/docs/tuning/memory_tuning.md

 # Memory Tuning

+Memory Tuning is a research capability from Lamini that transforms how LLMs learn and recall information, with precise memory.
+It enables:

+1. **Extreme Accuracy (95%+)**: Eliminate hallucinations by injecting precise facts directly into the model's memory, removing accuracy ceilings on many tasks
+2. **Efficient Scaling**: Start with just 10 examples and scale to 100,000+ facts, handling both far fewer and more examples than fine-tuning
+3. **Cost-Effective Mini-Agents**: Use smaller, memory-tuned models instead of large foundation models, while maintaining high accuracy
+4. **Universal Compatibility**: Works with any open source LLM through a single, simple API
+5. **Low Latency**: Achieve fast inference times by leveraging efficient memory access patterns

-Memory Tuning is a revolutionary new capability from Lamini that lets you embed precise, factual data inside the LLM’s memory by tuning the LLM with millions of adapters.
-Memory Tuning turns any open LLM, such as Llama 3.1 or Mistral 3, into a Mixture of Memory Experts (MoME) that can recall your facts with photographic memory by selectively routing across its experts.
-With a MoME, frequent hallucinations become a thing of the past.
+Memory Tuning works by embedding precise, factual data inside the LLM's memory, through millions of adapters in a mixture of expert adapters.
+This transforms any open foundation model into a Mixture of Memory Experts (MoME, pronounced "mommy") that can recall facts with photographic accuracy, by selectively routing across a team of specialized experts.
+The result is a model that maintains its general reasoning capabilities, while having near-perfect recall of your specific data — to 95% or 99%+ accuracy on tasks that routinely get as low as 0% or 50% on state-of-the-art models like GPT-4 + RAG.

-Memory tuning allows your LLMs to keep their general reasoning capabilities while committing specific factual data to their weights as memory.
+Memory-tuned models can perform factual reasoning: Memory Tuning allows your LLMs to keep their general reasoning capabilities, while committing specific factual data to their weights as memory.

 ## Notebook example